This page may contain affiliate links. Learn More.

 And are these kids going to be so stressed or depressed that they will be unable to join the workforce and be productive members of our society?
 These are the questions I ask myself as I see our educational system steering further and further off course.
 The importance of play in early childhood settings is paramount!

-Value of play
+Value of play in early childhood

 Research shows free play increases literacy skills, memory, oral language, social development, self-regulation, and the ability to recognize symbols.
 It is linked to an increase in all areas of academic learning.

 Play in early childhood settings develops emotional well-being in people and helps children master their environment and overcome fears and bad experiences.
-Through play, children learn about people, themselves, their environment and the world around them.
+Through play, children learn about people, themselves, their environment, and the world around them.
 Play is THE WAY children learn.

 Children who play in early childhood settings learn to solve problems, get along with others, build leadership skills, and enhance creativity through play.
 Play develops pre-reading and writing skills and is THE best foundation for success in school.
 Through healthy, fun, joyous play, children begin to develop a love of learning and prepare for real life.
 Dramatic play teaches kids so much.

-Jeanne Bassis, founder of PlayReflections® who offers “playshops” for adults, says “Play is not just about doing, it’s about being.
-Play is a state of grace, innocence, wonder and creativity… and happens when anyone is truly living in the present tense.”
+Jeanne Bassis, the founder of PlayReflections® who offers “playshops” for adults, says “Play is not just about doing, it’s about being.
+Play is a state of grace, innocence, wonder, and creativity… and happens when anyone is truly living in the present tense.”
 To check out what PlayReflections is all about, click here.

 According to the Alliance for Childhood, “Overscheduling, emphasis on academics in preschool, too much sedentary screen time, lack of safe place spaces, and violent TV/movie-based toys all threaten healthy playtime, putting play at risk.